Recommended wedding Suppliers

 Ruth Corry is one of the best harpists we’ve seen at a wedding… ok, we aren’t experts in harp but we love good music beautifully played, and Ruth is great for that.
 Arco string quartet features members of the ulster orchestra and we’ve seen them play everything from sweet adagios to Arcade Fire.
 Rachel Toman has a gorgeous voice and brilliant wedding repertoire suitable for religious and civil ceremonies.

 Bands and DJs

 We have to admit that we like our music a little bit different rather than the usual wedding cliches.
-Dance Til Tomorrow have 2, 4 and 6 piece wedding bands as well as great DJs - they also do ceremony and drinks reception music.
+Dance Til Tomorrow have 2, 5 and 7 piece wedding bands as well as great DJs - they also do ceremony and drinks reception music.
 If you’re looking for something with a more Irish feel, the Rare Oul Stuff are fantastic.
-If you don’t want a band and would prefer a DJ only evening reception, either Dance Til Tomorrow or Bespoke DJs is all you need.